eseiler18/MATH-458-ProjectNonLinearSystems/README.md

 * First the warnings : They enhance missing or incoherent element in the csv. <br/>
 * Next, the solutions find by numerical methods.

-#### Generate documentation
-Come back in the root floder git MATH-458-ProjectNonLinearSystems To generate doxygen documentation:

-	doxygen Doxyfile
-If doesn't work you can create the Doxyfile with ```doxywizard``` and select the folder project to scan with scan recursively.<br>
-To open the html web page:

-	cd html
-	firfox index.html

 ## Test your function : how to fill the csv
 ### first column : Choose your method